jj5/kickass-crypto/README.md

 library will make sure that any secret or sensitive data is named with either of those substrings as part of its name
-* don't try to encrypt the boolean value false; the boolean value false is used to indicate decryption errors so we don't want to decrypt it as a valid value so we refuse to encrypt it
+* don't try to encrypt the boolean value false; the boolean value false is used to indicate decryption errors so we don't want to decrypt it as a valid value so we refuse to encrypt it (it is possible to force support for encrypting the value false by way of a configuration option, but if you do that you should always call `get_error()` after encryption to make sure it's null indicating no error).

 Another thing, which surprised me when I learned it, although it's quite obvious once you know, is that you should _not_ compress your data before you encrypt it.
 This isn't _always_ a problem,